captn3m0/codechef/_problems/easy/SKYSCR.md

 In one move, he could either add a floor to a building, or remove a floor from a building.

-Help him find the minimum number of moves to make the heights equal./>/>/>
+Help him find the minimum number of moves to make the heights equal.

 ### Input